 And not that I have any personal connection to the following statement (or do I?), but if someone wants to see you and hang out with you, he/she will make it happen.
 When you want something enough, you do everything in your power to get that something, right?
 Anyways, all I’m trying to get across is that you deserve to have a relationship with someone who adores you and wants to be with you.
 Not that I’m any sort of relationship expert (actually, I’m far from it), but I have learned that communication is key in any relationship (whether it’s friendship, a romantic relationship, etc.).
 So DON’T SETTLE.
 Prince Charming, hide and seek is over.
 It’s time for you to stop hiding and be a man, haha!!

-Anonymous asked: Walk The Moon - Tightrope (pretty indie...if you're dead set on instrumental then i'm sure you can find a version), Animals - Baths (little weird voice over at beginning but you can cut it) Slow Magic - Youths.
+Anonymous said: Walk The Moon - Tightrope (pretty indie...if you're dead set on instrumental then i'm sure you can find a version), Animals - Baths (little weird voice over at beginning but you can cut it) Slow Magic - Youths.
 You could also choose parts of M83's hurry up we're dreaming Outro.

 Thank you!!
 You’re so nice and have great taste in music, mystery person. :)